RobertoFalconi/MinimalAPIsTemplate/README.md

 # MinimalAPIsTemplate
-Complete and working Minimal APIs template, with support to Docker, Entity Framework, OpenAPI Swagger, OAuth 2.0 Authentication with JSON Web Algorithms (JWA), using Bearer Token, JWT, JWS, JWE.
+Complete and working ASP.NET Core Minimal APIs template, with support to Docker, Entity Framework, OpenAPI Swagger, OAuth 2.0 Authentication with JSON Web Algorithms and Tokens (JWA, JWT, JWS, JWE) as Bearer.

 Examples of implemented APIs ready to go:
 - JWT unsigned and not encrypted for basic knowledge